mdaffin/disconnected.systems/_drafts/bare-metal-rust-on-the-teensy-3.1.md

 └── thumbv7em-none-eabi.json
 ```

-Now, this is a few more files needed then the c example, however most of them are for cargo and just make our life abit easier.
+Now, this is a few more files needed then the c example, however most of them are for cargo and just make our life abit easier in the long run.

 The linker script
 [`layout.ld`](https://github.com/james147/embedded-examples/blob/master/teensy-3-rust/layout.ld)